 Nearby beaches

-On beautiful Wadjemup / Rottnest Island, you are spoilt for choice and never far from the next hidden cove or beautiful beach.
+On beautiful Wadjemup / Rottnest Island, you’re spoiled for choice and never far from the next hidden cove or beautiful beach.

-• Pinky Beach is a favourite spot to watch the sunset, being close to The Basin on the island’s northern side and the Bathurst Lighthouse.
+- Pinky Beach is a favourite spot to watch the sunset, being close to The Basin on the island’s northern side, in the shadow of the Bathurst Lighthouse.

-• Geordie Bay has a tranquil and laid-back vibe, ideal for unwinding.
-Its curved sandy beach is a relaxing place to relax away next to the water.
+- Geordie Bay has a tranquil and laid-back vibe, ideal for unwinding.
+Its curved sandy beach is the ideal place to relax next to the water.

-Visit The Basin on Rottnest and stay with us in style
+When you visit The Basin on Rottnest, plan your stay with us

-Whether planning a day trip or an island getaway, visiting The Basin is a must.
+Whether thinking of a day trip or dreaming of an island getaway, visiting The Basin is a must.
 It’s the perfect spot to unwind, relax, and immerse yourself in the natural beauty of Rottnest Island.

 With its pristine white sandy beaches and shimmering turquoise waters, The Basin offers a sensory paradise.